Graph Y 2 3x 5

 Understanding the Slope and its Significance

-The slope, 2/3, plays a crucial role in understanding the behavior of the line.
+The slope, 2/3, is key here in understanding the behavior of the line.
 It signifies the rate of change of y with respect to x.
 A positive slope indicates a positive correlation: as x increases, y increases.
 Conversely, a negative slope would indicate a negative correlation.
 A slope of zero means the line is horizontal (no change in y as x changes).
 An undefined slope indicates a vertical line.

 In this specific case, the slope of 2/3 tells us that for every 3 units increase in the x-value, the y-value will increase by 2 units.
 This constant rate of change is a defining characteristic of linear relationships.